Rafael-Fortes/Rafael-Fortes/README.md

 ## 👦 Hey there!

-I'm Rafael, a student of information systems at Federal University of Itajuba (UNIFEI) and developer of cool and useful things.
+I'm Rafael, a student of information systems at Federal University of Itajuba (UNIFEI) and developer of cool things.

 I'm interesting in Data Science and Machine Learning